Residents' handbook and purchaser’s information pack

 Leasehold ownership of a property is a long tenancy of the property; you buy the right to occupy and use the property for a long period of time (called the ‘term’ of the lease).
 The lease can be bought and sold.

-Your lease is a legal agreement between you, the leaseholder and Longhurst Group, the landlord, setting out the rights and obligations of both the leaseholder and Longhurst Group.
+Your lease is a legal agreement between you, the leaseholder and us, the landlord, setting out the rights and obligations of both the leaseholder and us.

 This document explains the rights and obligations of leaseholders and other useful information.
-However, it is not a substitute for the lease.
+However, it isn't a substitute for the lease.
 Where this document conflicts with a term of your lease, the lease should be taken as the primary document.

 The ARHM Code of Practice

-The Longhurst Group of companies are members of the Association of Retirement Housing Managers (ARHM).
+We're a member of the Association of Retirement Housing Managers (ARHM).
 The ARHM’s Code of Practice for Private Retirement Housing is designed to promote good management practice and sets out statutory obligations that we must follow, as well as good practice.
-Longhurst Group is committed to providing a professional, effective and responsive service to residents.
+We're committed to providing a professional, effective and responsive service to residents.

 Equality and diversity